JWexlerBM/festivalofarchaeology/_tutorials/further-reading.md

 * [Here's a roundup of the Best Photogrammetry Software for 2019 (including some free options!)](https://all3dp.com/1/best-photogrammetry-software/)

-if you would like to add to this list, please fork my repo and then issue a pull request for it to be included.
-I will then add you to contributing authors.

 ## Raw data to practise with

 [Dan Pett (Head of Digital, Fitzwilliam Museum Cambridge)](https://creative-economy.fitzmuseum.cam.ac.uk/team/danielpett/) has a large folder on [Google Drive](https://goo.gl/CS5aoN) with hundreds of GB of data for various models.
 You could use this for practise.